mggg/mggg.github.io/events.md

 The Data and Democracy Lab (also known as MGGG Redistricting Lab) regularly hosts conferences, convenings, and trainings.

-Our upcoming event is our [Voting Methods Modeling Workshop](https://mggg.org/voting-methods-modeling-25), to be held June 18-20, 2025 at Cornell University in Ithaca, New York.
+In Summer 2025, we held a [Voting Methods Modeling Workshop](https://mggg.org/voting-methods-modeling-25), June 18-20, 2025, at Cornell University in Ithaca, New York.

-We plan another major modeling training in mid-March of 2026 in Chicago, IL.
+Our next modeling training is scheduled for mid-March of 2026 in Chicago, IL.